 Q: Is a low offer a good idea?

-A: While your low offer in a normal market might be rejected immediately, in a buyer’s market a motivated seller will either accept or make a counteroffer.
+A: A low offer in a normal market will most likely be rejected immediately, in a buyer’s market a motivated seller will most likely counteroffer.

 Full-price offers or above are more likely to be accepted by the seller.
 But there are other considerations involved: